-- Take SYNTHROID as a single dose, preferably on an empty stomach, one-half to one hour before breakfast.
-Levothyroxine absorption is increased on an empty stomach.
+- Instruct patients to take SYNTHROID as a single dose, preferably on an empty stomach, one-half to one hour before breakfast.

-- It may take several weeks before you notice an improvement in your symptoms.
+- Inform patients that it may take several weeks before they notice an improvement in symptoms.

-- Notify your physician if you experience any of the following symptoms: rapid or irregular heartbeat, chest pain, shortness of breath, leg cramps, headache, nervousness, irritability, sleeplessness, tremors, change in appetite, weight gain or loss, vomiting, diarrhea, excessive sweating, heat intolerance, fever, changes in menstrual periods, hives or skin rash, or any other unusual medical event.
+- Instruct patients to notify their healthcare provider if they experience any of the following symptoms: rapid or irregular heartbeat, chest pain, shortness of breath, leg cramps, headache, nervousness, irritability, sleeplessness, tremors, change in appetite, weight gain or loss, vomiting, diarrhea, excessive sweating, heat intolerance, fever, changes in menstrual periods, hives or skin rash, or any other unusual medical event.

-- Partial hair loss may occur rarely during the first few months of SYNTHROID therapy, but this is usually temporary.
+- Inform patients that partial hair loss may occur rarely during the first few months of SYNTHROID therapy, but this is usually temporary.